alexsabr/AS_Booksynthetized/networking.md

 Cable made of glass itself wrapped in plastic, focusing a beam of light or laser to convey data.

+It is lighter, more chemically stable, cheaper and offers far greater bandwith than other copper-based cables.
+There is far less risk of eaves dropping as there is no electro-magnetic noise generated and the attenuation of  signal compared to  copper cable is far lesser.
+It cannot be bent as freely as coper wires though, otherwise it will break.

 #### electromagnetic waves
 The use of electromagnetic waves is tightly regulated around the globe.
 States have sliced the spectrum and sell parts of it for it's usage by